 We say: Riverford haven't supplied a box to review yet, but once we're able to test its meal kit, we'll let you know what we think.

 Why: Passionate about pasta?
 So are the Pasta Evangelists, unsurprisingly.
-This recipe box subscription might not be the most diverse – so probably better for a one off treat rather than a regular spot in your teatime setlist – but who can argue with pasta being akin to food of the gods?
-With each order you’ll receive at least two pasta dishes (you can choose multiples if you prefer) and all the pasta is carefully crafted by Italian hands, while sauces are created with the best Italian produce for rich, comforting bowls of food.
-Like knowing what to expect?
-Think things like a lobster, crab and prawn tortelloni with a grissini crumb, samphire and sage butter might making its way through your door.
-There are gluten free options too, to allow for group dining with different dietary requirements.
+This recipe box subscription might not be the most diverse – so probably better for a one-off treat rather than a regular spot in your teatime setlist – but who can argue with pasta being akin to food of the gods?
+All the pasta is carefully crafted by Italian hands, while sauces are created with the best Italian produce for rich, comforting bowls of food.
+The recipe kits change from week to week, but examples include beef shin ragu lasagne, boar ragu with mafaldine and sea bass soli with tomato sauce and samphire.
+There are kids' options too, or order one of its bundles for a full-on feast.

 We say: It’s easy to match the ingredients to the corresponding recipe in the nicely produced ‘This Week’s Menu’ booklet, which comes with a history of each dish and nutritional information.
 However, none of these recipes could be called challenging and wouldn’t have taken more than half an hour to cook from scratch; we wonder just how lazy or inexperienced you would have to be to order a pasta meal kit.
 That said, the ravioli, orecchiette et al had the authentically eggy taste of the best homemade pasta and were a welcome reminder to buy fresh rather than dried whenever possible – next time from the Pasta Evangelists kiosk in the Harrods Food Hall, perhaps, which would cut down on all the fiddly packaging this came with.